About Us

 Frequently Asked Questions

-A legally binding contract between a lender and borrower governed by the Contract Act 2056.
+A loan agreement in Nepal is a legally binding contract between a lender and borrower, governed by the National Civil Code 2074 (Sections 474–492) and the Contract Act 2056.

 A guarantor (Jamanikarta) agrees to repay the loan if the borrower defaults.
-Under Sections 577 to 585 of the National Civil Code 2074, a guarantor is liable for the full loan amount unless the guarantee is limited.
-The lender can pursue the guarantor directly after the borrower defaults without first exhausting remedies against the borrower.
+Under Sections 15 and 16 of the Contract Act 2056, the surety's liability begins when the borrower fails to meet their obligation.
+The lender can pursue the guarantor directly after default.

 Court Marriage in Nepal Pvt.
 Ltd. is Nepal's first registered law firm for court marriage services.
 Since 2016, our Nepal Bar Council-registered advocates have helped 2,000+ couples from 50+ countries with marriage registration, document preparation, and legal consultation.
 Whether you are a Nepali citizen or a foreign national, contact us today for confidential legal assistance.